Employment Laws Protect Employees

 The Conscientious Employee Protection Act is New Jersey’s “whistleblower” law.
 This law affords certain rights and protections to individuals who refuse to participate in, complain about or report conduct at their workplace which they believe is illegal or harmful to co-workers or the public.
 This law is recourse for those who are punished or terminated for taking such actions.

-At Robert A. Scirocco and Associates Counselors at Law, our attorneys have successfully represented litigants in the federal and state courts throughout New Jersey.
+At Scirocco Law, PC, our attorneys have successfully represented litigants in the federal and state courts throughout New Jersey.

 Are Arbitration Clauses Legal?